Chappaqua Continuing Education

 Small-Group Training with Denise Weber

-Developed in the field by U.S. Navy Seals, TRX training is a full-body strength workout that utilizes a person’s own body weight instead of relying on machines or dumbbells.
-TRX is designed to improve your balance, endurance, flexibility, and core strength.
-This class is appropriate for all fitness levels.
+TRX Strength Training is a full body strength workout that utilizes a person's own body weight instead of relying on machines or dumbbells.
+It improves cardiovascular health and strength, while requiring CONSTANT CORE STABILIZATION which is continuous active use of the muscles of the trunk, including abdomen, back, pelvis, and hips.
+This class is appropriate for all levels.

 Vinyasa Yoga and Meditation with Kathryn Ward